-While the vast majority of human civilization is land-based, we cannot escape the fact that the Earth is 71% water.
-With such an overwhelming abundance of seas, rivers and lakes, it’s no surprise that civilizations have been feuding over sea passages and strategic water-based territory since before the Bronze Age.
-In an attempt to more convincingly preside over these territories, some nations have strived to improve their naval technology and rule the seas.
-Today, the world boasts some truly magnificent fleets.
+We humans may live predominantly on land, but the fact remains that 71% of the Earth's surface is covered in water.
+With such an overwhelming abundance of seas, rivers, and lakes, it’s no surprise that civilizations have been feuding over sea passages and strategic water-based territory since before the Bronze Age.
+In an attempt to more convincingly preside over these territories, many nations have assembled truly magnificent naval fleets.